srinibasmisra97/coding-workshop/README.md

 Hello!

-Welcome to the repository for the Coding Workshop conducted by The Impact Engine.
+Welcome to the repository for the Coding Workshop.

 You can find all the code that we've done and explained in the session here.